stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 Reverse mode autodiff in Math requires a huge number of temporaries and intermediates to be computed and saved for the reverse pass.
-There are so many allocations that the overhead of `malloc()` becomes noticable.
+There are so many allocations that the overhead of `malloc()` becomes noticeable.
 To avoid this, Math provides its own memory arena.
 The assumptions of the Math arena are: